-Acceptance of the Self Graduate Fellowship includes a firm commitment to actively participate in the Fellow Development Program along with a desire to learn and develop communication, management, innovation, and leadership skills.
+According to the Self Graduate Fellowship Participation Agreement, acceptance of the Self Graduate Fellowship includes a firm commitment to actively participate in the Fellow Development Program along with a desire to learn and develop skills.
+Active participation expectations are reviewed annually during the Fall Skill Session.
+Attendance at programming is recorded.
+The Self Graduate Fellowship Assistant Director reserves the right to connect with a fellow if participation is lacking.
 Failure to be an active participant in the Fellow Development Program activities shall be reason to discontinue the Self Graduate Fellowship award.
 Fellows are expected to participate in the Fellow Development Program for four consecutive years.
 The development program time commitment is approximately 90 hours each year, plus preparation and travel time.

-A schedule of events for the next academic year is provided in June so fellows can avoid scheduling conflicts.
-Attendance at the Skill Sessions, Government and Science Policy Seminar, International Seminar, and the annual Symposium is required.
+A schedule of events for the next academic year is provided in June/July so fellows can avoid scheduling conflicts.
+Attendance at the Skill Sessions, Government and Science Policy Seminar, International Seminar, and Symposium is considered mandatory.
 Attendance at luncheons and communication coaching sessions is expected unless scheduled in conflict with a required class.
 Fellows should contact the Self Graduate Fellowship Assistant Director in advance regarding class conflicts and with any questions about the schedule and participation in the development program.